Intersections on tropical moduli spaces: Abstract

 \section{Abstract}

-This article tries to answer the question: How far can the algebro-geometric theory of rational descendant Gromov-Witten invariants be carried over to the tropical world?
-Given the fact that our moduli spaces are non-compact, the answer is surprisingly positive: We discuss universal families and the string, divisor and dilaton equations, we prove a splitting lemma describing the intersection with a ``boundary'' divisor and we give two criteria that suffice to prove the tropical version of a particular WDVV or topological recursion equation.
-Discussing these criteria in the case of curves in $\RR^1$ or $\RR^2$, we prove, for example, that for the toric varieties $\PP^1$, $\PP^2$, $\PP^1 \times \PP^1$, $\FF_1$, $\Bl_2(\PP^2)$, $\Bl_3(\PP^2)$ and with Psi-conditions only in combination with point conditions, the tropical and conventional descendant Gromov-Witten invariants coincide.
-In particular, we can unify and simplify the proofs of the previous tropical enumerative results.
+This article explores to which extent the algebro-geometric theory of rational descendant Gromov-Witten invariants can be carried over to the tropical world.
+Despite the fact that the tropical moduli-spaces we work with are non-compact, the answer is surprisingly positive.
+We discuss the string, divisor and dilaton equations, we prove a splitting lemma describing the intersection with a ``boundary'' divisor and we prove general tropical versions of the WDVV resp.\ topological recursion equations (under some assumptions).
+As a direct application, we prove that the toric varieties $\PP^1$, $\PP^2$, $\PP^1 \times \PP^1$ and with Psi-conditions only in combination with point conditions, the tropical and classical descendant Gromov-Witten invariants coincide (which extends the result for $\PP^2$ in \cite{MR08}).
+Our approach uses tropical intersection theory and can unify and simplify some parts of the existing tropical enumerative geometry (for rational curves).